bcgov/sso-docs/docs/FAQs/keycloak.md

 ## How to share Keycloak Realm between application teams without sharing the admin credentials?

 The SSO Service is built on top of RedHat Build of Keycloak(RHBK) and it offers Standard and Custom realms.
 The applications integrating through Standard realm does not have access to Keycloak native admin UI but are provided with [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) to manage their integration instead.
-However, teams provisioned with custom realm do have access to their realm's admin UI and can use Keycloak's fine-grained admin permissions feature to manage admin access in the realm.
-Please follow this [guide](https://www.keycloak.org/docs/latest/server_admin/#_fine_grained_permissions) complete the setup
+However, teams provisioned with custom realm do have access to their realm's admin UI and can use Keycloak's fine-grained admin permissions (FGAP) feature to manage admin access in the realm.
+Please follow this [guide](https://www.keycloak.org/docs/latest/server_admin/#enabling-admin-permissions-to-a-realm) to learn more.

+FGAP in Keycloak let you precisely control who can do what on which specific admin resources, instead of giving broad admin roles.
+It works by combining four things:

+1. Resources → what is being managed
+   Examples: users, a specific client, a group

+2. Scopes → what action is allowed
+   Examples: view, manage, configure

+3. Policies → who is allowed
+   Examples: users with a role, a group, custom rules

+4. Permissions → the rule that ties everything together (resource + scope + policy)

+### How it works?

+When an admin tries to perform an action, Keycloak checks: “Does this user’s policy allow this action (scope) on this resource?”

+Admin action → FGAP check → policy evaluation → allow / deny

+###  When to Use FGAP?

+Use it when you need:

+1. Delegated administration
+2. Multi-tenant admin isolation
+3. Per-team resource ownership
+4. Least-privilege admin access

 ---